 All living persons with the first five of the above variants (and also some, but not all, of those using the spelling HEMSELL and EMSELL) appear to descend (as do all HEMPSALLs) from Thomas Hempsall, a yeoman of East Markham, Nottinghamshire, who died in 1680.
 Thomas had four sons: Edward (c.
 1633-?, Thomas (1643-1724), John (1645-1724) and George (1647-1722).
-Research into this family has been relatively easy as many of them left wills.
+Research into this family has facilitated by the fact that many of them left wills.

 For convenience, the branches descending from these four sons will be referred to as Branch 1 (Edward), Branch 2 (Thomas) , Branch 3 (John) and Branch 4 (George).
 Of these, Branches 1 and 2 died out in the male line before 1800, so the only male line descendants remaining are from Branches 3 and 4, descending from John (1645-1724) and George (1647-1722) respectively.

-To subdivide these branches further, I use alternating number and letters.
+To subdivide these branches further, I have used alternating number and letters.

 Thus, for example, John (1645-1724) had 5 sons: Thomas 1676-, John 1684-, Jonathan 1688-, George 1690- and Joseph 1695- .
 The sub-branches resulting from these five may be labelled 3A, 3B, 3C, 3D and 3E respectively.

 Similarly, George (1647-1722) had four sons: Thomas (1677-), Joseph(1684-, George (1689-)and John (1692-).
 The sub-branches resulting from these are denoted as 4A, 4B, 4C and 4D respectively.